cs3org/OCM-API/README.md

 * at which URL
 * the public key the Receiving Server will use for HTTP Signatures (if any)

-The Sending Server MAY first preform denylist and allowlist checks on the FQDN.
+The Sending Server MAY first perform denylist and allowlist checks on the FQDN.

-If a finite allowlist of receiver servers exists on the sender side, then this list may already contain all necessary information.
+If a finite allowlist of Receiving Servers exists on the Sending Server side, then this list may already contain all necessary information.

 If the FQDN passes the denylist and/or allowlist checks, but no details about its OCM API are known, the Sending Server can use the following process to try to fetch this information from the Receiving Server.

 This process MAY be influenced by a VPN connection and/or IP allowlisting.

-Otherwise, for instance
+OCM API discovery can happen from the Receiving Server FQDN, using a HTTP GET request to `https://<fqdn>/.well-known/ocm` (or `https://<fqdn>/ocm-provider`, for backwards compatibility).
-when a sending server allows sharing to any internet-hosted receiving server, then trust can be established dynamically, and OCM API discovery can happen from the Receiving Server FQDN, using `https://<fqdn>/.well-known/ocm` (or `https://<fqdn>/ocm-provider`, for backwards compatibility) as the URL.
 The Receiving Server SHOULD provide both of these.
 See the [API specification](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1.well-known~1ocm/get) for a normative definition of both endpoints.

 To help with situations where hosting `https://<fqdn>/.well-known/ocm` or `https://<fqdn>/ocm-provider` is impractical, a further discovery mechanism MAY be provided, based on DNS `SRV` Service Records.